Xoc Maya Calendar uses a tab based interface. Each of these tabs is described below.

 The Light version allows you to put in a Gregorian, Julian, or Maya date and find the corresponding dates in other systems.
 The Professional version adds an incredibly powerful search feature, using a proprietary search algorithm based on number theory.
 It allows partial information about Maya dates to be entered and it will find all of the possibilities that match the criteria.

 The Copy button on the ribbon places information on the Windows clipboard.
 This information can be pasted into a word processing program such as Microsoft Word.
-The Professional version adds another very useful feature: If you have Microsoft Excel, the Excel button will invoke Excel and install a library of Maya Calendar functions that can be used in any Excel worksheet.
+The Professional version (on Windows only) adds another very useful feature: If you have Microsoft Excel, the Excel button will invoke Excel and install a library of Maya Calendar functions that can be used in any Excel worksheet.
 This allows analysis of sets of dates.

 Maya dates work in both the current and previous Maya epoch.
 Dates can be seen up to 10 trillion years in the past.
 You can see the calculated supplementary series glyphs, and the Gregorian, Julian, and Julian Day number for any Long Count date.